yowainwright/merge-tsconfigs/README.md

   -e, --exclude [exclude...]  files to exclude, matches a glob or array pattern -h, --help                  display help for command
 ```

-\*compiler options are not added above for readability (but they can be leveraged).
-To view all cli options, run `merge-tsconfigs --help`!
+\*`compilerOptions` are not added above for readability (but they can be leveraged).
+To view all cli options, run `merge-tsconfigs --help`! `compilerOptions.paths` aren't implemented.

 #### Recipes